 Although there is no cure for migraines, there are steps you can take to alleviate your symptoms .
 Over-the-counter pain relievers, a glass of water, or a cool, damp cloth on your forehead may bring relief.
 You can also make sure your surroundings are quiet, dark, and peaceful.
 If your migraines are persistent or severe, it can be beneficial to speak with your physician.
 A health care provider can work with you to understand your symptoms, discuss your medical history, and perform physical or neurological exams to rule out other conditions that may be causing migraines.
 They may also prescribe medications to help with your migraines.

-How Can I Prevent Future Migraines?
+How Can I Prevent Future Headaches and Migraines?

 The relationship between sleep and migraines is complex.
 Since both too little and too much sleep have been associated with migraines and other headache disorders, one of the most important ways to combat these problems is to get the right amount of sleep.
 Medical experts recommend that adults sleep at least seven hours per night for optimum health, while younger people may need more sleep.
 It is also essential to practice good sleep hygiene to get the most restful sleep possible.
 These habits can help you develop and maintain a healthy sleep routine.